microsoft/CameraTraps/megadetector.md

 ### 3. Clone the relevant git repos and add them to your path, and set up your Python environment

-You will need the contents of three git repos to make everything work: this repo, the associated [ai4eutils](https://github.com/microsoft/ai4eutils) repo (some useful file management utilities), and - if you are running MegaDetector v5 - the [YOLOv5](https://github.com/ultralytics/yolov5) repo (in fact, a specific snapshot of that repo).
+You will need the contents of three git repos to make everything work: this repo, the associated [ai4eutils](https://github.com/microsoft/ai4eutils) repo (some useful file management utilities), and - if you are running MegaDetector v5 - the [YOLOv5](https://github.com/ultralytics/yolov5) repo (more specifically, a fork of that repo).
 You will also need to set up an Anaconda environment with all the Python packages that our code depends on.

 In this section, we provide <a href="#windows-instructions-for-gitpython-stuff">Windows</a>, <a href="#linux-instructions-for-gitpython-stuff">Linux</a>, and <a href="#mac-instructions-for-gitpython-stuff">Mac</a> instructions for doing all of this stuff.